Sam Bankman-Fried Told MIT Friend $8 Billion Hole Meant FTX Wasn’t ‘Bulletproof’

 “In response, Sam said said something like, ‘We were bullet proof last year.
 We’re not bullet proof this year,’” Yedidia testified, adding that Bankman-Fried appeared nervous and worried.
 Yedidia said that was atypical of the friend he’d known for many years.

-Yedidia testified that he received a $6 million cash bonus at the end of 2021, which he immediately invested it in FTX stock.
-Though his base salary was between $175,000 and $200,000, Yedidia said he received several millions of dollars in cash bonuses and stock options.
+Yedidia testified that he received a $6 million cash bonus at the end of 2021, which he immediately invested in FTX stock.
+Though his base salary was between $175,000 and $200,000, Yedidia said he received several million dollars in cash bonuses and stock options.

 In its cross-examination of Yedidia, the defense tried to downplay Bankman-Fried’s own wealth, once estimated at $26 billion, comparing the Bahamas penthouse to a dorm and asking Yedidia if he ever witnessed his friend buying watches, sports cars, yachts or fancy clothes.
 Yedidia said he did not.